 The degree program in exercise science combines fundamental interdisciplinary study in the natural sciences and liberal arts with extensive laboratory, experiential and professional internship practices.
-The mission of the department is to provide exceptional academic and professional preparation for careers in physical education, sport leadership/management, and exercise science.
+The mission of the department is to provide exceptional academic and professional preparation for careers in exercise science.
 Emphasis is placed upon the development of academic, practical, and critical skills needed for lifelong learning as advocates of health promotion and disease prevention.